Graystripe17/Sadzam/README.md

 2. Convert from stereo to mono
 3. Low pass filter (butterworth)
 4. Downsample
-5. Hanning window in 0.1s intervals
+5. Hamming window in 0.1s intervals
 6. FFT and sort into (logarithmic) bins
 7. Save "loudest" frequencies into spectrogram
 8. Create ordering of points **[IN PROGRESS]**